Assexmarkets Review: Is It Regulated or a Scam? Complaints, Withdrawals, and Risk Check

 Another trader said the broker previously operated under a different domain— —and claimed the two promoters named above were behind it, amplifying his doubts and mistrust toward the operation.

 Assexmarkets Global Ltd states it is authorized by the Financial Services Regulatory Authority of Saint Lucia under registration number 2024-00223.
-Our check found no entry for the company on the authority’s list of supervised entities, and this body does not license or oversee forex trading or derivative brokerage activity.
-Based on the information reviewed, there is no evidence that Assexmarkets is regulated by any recognized financial authority.
+In the materials reviewed, the company was not found on the authority’s list of supervised entities.
+The review also states that this body does not license or oversee forex trading or derivative brokerage activity.
+Based on the information reviewed, there is no evidence that Assexmarkets is regulated by a recognized financial authority for the activities it claims to support.

 The entity appears in Saint Lucia’s International Financial Centre registry, which records International Business Companies.
-Crucially, this registry is not a prudential regulator and does not issue brokerage permissions for forex trading.
-The available records point to Saint Lucia as the jurisdiction of incorporation, but a clearly stated registered address or principal place of business for day-to-day operations was not prominently disclosed in the materials reviewed.
+This registry is described as not being a prudential regulator and not issuing brokerage permissions for forex trading.
+The available records were treated as indicating Saint Lucia as the jurisdiction of incorporation, but a clearly stated registered address or principal place of business for day-to-day operations was not prominently disclosed in the materials reviewed.

 When a broker operates outside recognized regulatory supervision, traders may have limited recourse if withdrawals are delayed, pricing is disputed, or account access is restricted, because there may be no independent authority to enforce client-money safeguards or complaint handling.